-Since inception and through December 31, 2018, we have funded our operations primarily by net proceeds of \$123.8 million from the sale of our redeemable convertible preferred stock.
-At December 31, 2018, we had available cash and cash equivalents of \$60.9 million.
+Since inception and through March 31, 2019, we have funded our operations primarily by net proceeds of \$123.8 million from the sale of our redeemable convertible preferred stock.
+At March 31, 2019, we had available cash, cash equivalents and short-term investments of \$49.7 million.

 We have incurred operating losses and experienced negative operating cash flows since our inception, we will continue to incur losses for the foreseeable future and will require additional financial resources to continue to advance our products and intellectual property.
-Our net loss was \$30.3 million for the year ended December 31, 2018, and, as of December 31, 2018, we had an accumulated deficit of \$71.5 million.
+Our net loss was \$30.3 million and \$14.0 million for the year ended December 31, 2018 and the three months ended March 31, 2019, respectively, and, as of December 31, 2018 and March 31, 2019, we had an accumulated deficit of \$71.5 million and \$86.5 million, respectively.
 Based on our current forecast we do not have sufficient cash and cash equivalents for at least the next year following the date that the financial statements appearing elsewhere in this prospectus were issued.
 These circumstances raise substantial doubt about our ability to continue as a going concern.
 We will need to obtain additional financing to sustain our operations.
-However, we may be unable to obtain sufficient financing at acceptable terms, if any at all, and the failure to do so, when needed, could have a material adverse effect on our business, results of operations and financial condition.
+However, we may be unable to obtain sufficient financing at acceptable terms, if any at all, and the failure to do so could have a material adverse effect on our business, results of operations and financial condition.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.